How To Stop a Cat From Scratching the Furniture

 Many cat parents recommend the water spray bottle method: keep a spray bottle in an easily accessible area, like your living room, and when your cat begins to scratch, spray them with water while firmly saying, “No.”

 Cats cannot easily remove their urge to scratch.
-So instead of stopping your furbaby from scratching, the best and safest option is to teach them what and where to scratch; this is where scratching posts come into place.
+So instead of stopping your furbaby from scratching, the best and safest option is to redirect them and teach them what and where to scratch; this is where scratching posts come into place.

 Cat on a scratching post